Skip to main content

 9. Promoting Cultural Diversity

-• To facilitate the production, in partnership with professionals from the groups affected by discrimination, audiovisual material (feature films, documentaries, programmes, etc.) that enables them to express their experience of and aspirations for their city.
-To facilitate distribution of such material at local, national and international level.
+• To facilitate the production of audio-visual material (feature films, documentaries, programmes, etc.) in collaboration with professionals from groups who are affected by discrimination, that enables them to express their experiences within and ideas for their city; To facilitate distribution of such material at local, national and international level,

-• To name places (streets, squares, monuments, neighbourhoods) and / or to commemorate events specifically relevant to groups suffering from discrimination, in order to recognise their contributions and to integrate them into the memory and collective identity of the city.
+• To name places (streets, squares, monuments, neighbourhoods) and / or to commemorate events specifically relevant to groups affected by discrimination, in order to recognise their contributions and to integrate them into the memory and collective identity of the city.

 Resources